 - Physiologic restorative dentistry—The relationship between your bite, jaw joint, neck, and bone is symbiotic.
 Dr. Konig can identify the issues and address any neuromuscular problems through TMJ treatment or restorative dentistry.

 - Porcelain veneers, onlays, and crowns are treatment options for patients who don’t want to undergo lengthy orthodontics or surgery.
 Many times these can be done very conservatively without having to grind down much tooth structure.
-Whether Emax porcelain or VENLAY® Restorations advanced techniques can be used to correct these malocclusions.
+Whether Emax porcelain and other type of porcelain restorations advanced techniques can be used to correct these malocclusions.
 Empress Porcelain or Lumineers® are another porcelain that can also be used with non-surgical options.
 It is really not the porcelain, but rather finding the correct physiologic position for health and function.
 There are many porcelains that can be created thin and esthetically.

 If you’re suffering from a misaligned bite, please contact our dentist in Houston today at (713) 425-1302 to discuss your bite correction options.
 Ronald W. Konig, DDS, FAGD, LVIF, FIACA serves patients in Houston, Katy, Sugar Land, The Woodlands and surrounding areas of Texas.